A great many characters take one weapon and stick with it

 - In Strikeforce, you can have two different weapons to fight with.
 One is your main weapon which has a unique moveset while the secondary can be anything you want.
 Of course, some characters are better with certain weapons than others and some enemy units may shrug off a certain weapon while keeling to another.

-- Dynasty Warriors 7 takes a page from Strikeforce in that all characters can equip almost ANY two weapons, with the only real limitation being that male characters cannot equip chain whips, and female characters cannot equip great swords.
-Characters do have their preferred weapons, however, and will be able to execute a EX-attack if they have it equipped.
+- Dynasty Warriors 7 takes a page from Strikeforce in that all characters can equip almost any two weapons, with the only real limitation being that male characters cannot equip chain whips, and female characters cannot equip great swords.
+Characters do have their preferred weapons, however, and will be able to execute their unique EX attack if they have it equipped.
+8 uses a similar system but removes the gender restrictions (and gives every one of the 77 characters a distinct Weapon of Choice).

 - This became vastly simpler to manage in the sequel's Lord of Destruction expansion pack, which added two extra weapon/shield slots that could be toggled to and back with a single keypress (as well as providing more Inventory Tetris space, natch).